3 Signs It’s Time to Call for Dallas Water Heater Repair

 No, it has nothing to do with bad luck – the reason water heaters typically are under more strain in the Southwest region of the U.S. is due to water hardness.
 Hard water is water that has percolated through lime deposits underground, giving it excessive mineral content.
 While not harmful to humans, the minerals in hard water are harmful to your plumbing.
 Over time, they create scale buildup in your pipes and appliances that can cause reduced lifespans and sudden failures – particularly for water heaters!

-But here’s another handy fact: with help from Dial One Johnson Plumbing, Heating & Air Conditioning, you can save money and time on water heater repair in Dallas.
+But here’s another handy fact: with help from Dial One Johnson Plumbing, Cooling & Heating, you can save money and time on water heater repair in Dallas.
 Our local water heater professionals have been serving this area for years, and we want to make sure every homeowner in Dallas knows how to avoid hot water disaster.
 It starts with knowing when to call.

 Be Smart – Don’t Wait for Dallas Water Heater Repair